Man who spat at health officials sentenced to 6 years rigorous imprisonment | ONLANKA News - Sri Lanka

 Man who spat at health officials sentenced to 6 years rigorous imprisonment

-Panadura Magistrate’s Court today sentenced the person who spat saliva at health officials at Atalugama on December 2, to six years rigorous imprisonment.
+The person who spat saliva at health officials in Atalugama has been sentenced to six years rigorous imprisonment by the Panadura Magistrate’s Court today.

 He was also fined Rs.10,000 and was ordered to pay Rs.100,000 each to the four health officers.

-A COVID-19 infected person from Atulugama, Bandaragama had spat saliva at a group of PHIs and health officials who attempted to take him for medical treatment in December last year.
+A COVID-19 infected person from Atulugama, Bandaragama had spat saliva at a group of PHIs and health officials who attempted to take him for medical treatment on December 02, 2020.

 Police had initiated an investigation into this incident and eight charges were filed against him including criminal intimidation, criminal force to government servants and disobeying quarantine orders.